Tommy La Stella Player Props: Mariners vs. Brewers

 Tommy La Stella At The Plate

-- La Stella has a double and a walk while hitting .071.
+- La Stella is hitting .071 with a double and a walk.

-- La Stella produced a hit in one of seven games so far this season.
+- Once in seven games this year, La Stella got a hit, but he had just one in that game.

+- In seven games played this year, he has not gone deep.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.